christophe-cerin/Translate-srt-files-with-Helsinki-NLP/README.md

 ## Translate subtitles to another language

-To convert `Trystram.srt` to another language, you can use [Google translate](https://translate-subtitles.com/) from this interface `https://translate-subtitles.com/`.
+To convert `Trystram.srt` to another language, you can use [Google translate subtitles](https://translate-subtitles.com/) service from this interface `https://translate-subtitles.com/`.

 But you can also use [Helsinki NLP]() work.
 An introductory [tutorial](https://www.scaleway.com/en/blog/ai-in-practice-generating-video-subtitles/) is available to give an idea of the tool.
 Please, consult the [GitHub repository](https://github.com/Helsinki-NLP/Opus-MT), and this [one for the installation](https://huggingface.co/transformers/v3.5.1/model_doc/marian.html)